China air force lands bombers on South China Sea island

 "We have seen these same reports and China's continued militarization of disputed features in the South China Sea only serves to raise tensions and destabilise the region."

+It was not clear if he was aware of the news about China's bombers landing on islands and reefs in the South China Sea.

+"And with their hypersonic, they can reach Manila within 7 to 10 minutes.
+If we will go to a full-blown war, where would the Philippines end up?"
+Duterte said.

-(Reporting by David Stanway and Winni Zhou; Additional reporting by Phil Stewart in WASHINGTON; Editing by Kim Coghill)
+(Reporting by David Stanway and Winni Zhou; Additional reporting by Phil Stewart in WASHINGTON and Enrico dela Cruz in MANILA; Editing by Kim Coghill)

 Reuters